AndrejaCH/stock-analysis/README.md

                  …
 End If
 ```
-Additional to Static formatting we can integrate an `if statememts` in order to set a condition for formatting.
+Additional to Static formatting we can integrate an `if statements` in order to set a condition for formatting.

 ### Code comparison
-As mentioned earlier in the analysis I write two VBA skripts in order to higlight the importance of refactoring.
+As mentioned earlier in the analysis I write two VBA scripts in order to highlight the importance of refactoring.
 The table below shows the difference in the code.

 Code before refactoring (Module 1). |  Code after refactoring (Module 2).